 Here’s the story of how I found a perfect tuff tray alternative: As a parent, I follow a few ‘kids play’ accounts on Instagram which help to give me ideas and inspiration about ways to play with the children.
 Through these accounts, I have become aware of the ‘tuff spot, also known as a tuff tray.
 If you don’t know what I’m talking about, here’s what they look like:

 They have a bit of a cult following, and for good reason.
-Here’s a good description I found of what exactly they are used for:
+Here’s a description I found of what exactly they are used for:

 The tuff tray has so many uses!
 Will you set up a jungle with real plant cuttings and animals or will you create some super outdoor art using messy materials?
 They store easily, you can carry them easily, attach canopies easily to the top holes, and they are extremely durable.
 Why not fill it up with sand and hunt for squidgy sparkle letters, fill it with water and sail a boat you made yourself, or use it as a giant inspection tray for minibeasts?
 The possibilities are endless!
 Eight sided to encourage group play.

 As soon as I saw how much fun they could be, I wanted one.
 We love sensory/messy and imaginative play in our household, but I don’t like dealing with all the tidying up afterwards!
-I was just about to buy one, when it struck me that although the price of them isn’t too ridiculous for something that I knew I would use a lot, I would have to find somewhere to store it – it’s big and awkward.
+I was just about to buy one, when it struck me that although the price of them isn’t too ridiculous for something that I knew I would use a lot, I would have to find somewhere to store it.
+It’s big and awkward.
 I would probably have to store it outside – it would get dirty and covered in cobwebs and as such I would probably stop using it because ew, spiders.
 Also, because of the size, it is hard to clean them out unless you have easy access to a garden and a hosepipe.

-After a lot of research, looking for a tuff tray alternative, I hit the jackpot… here’s the answer – an inflatable play tray:
+After a lot of research, looking for a tuff tray alternative, I hit the jackpot… here’s the answer – an inflatable play tray!